ironsheep/P2-FLASH-FS/README.md

 - File **Feature Requests** or **Issues** (describing things you are seeing while using our code) at the [Project Issue Tracking Page](https://github.com/ironsheep/P2-FLASH-FS/issues)
 - Fork this repo and then add your code to it.
 Finally, create a Pull Request to contribute your code back to this repository for inclusion with the projects code.
 See [CONTRIBUTING](CONTRIBUTING.md)

+## Credits

+Thank you to **Chip Gracy** for the excellent **FLash File System 16MB** written for the P2 which is the core of this fileysystem.

+Thank you to **Jon McPhalen** for helping to specify the customer facing API for this filesystem and for guidance in our future directions for the upcoming dual filesystem driver as well.

+Thank you also to members of the [forum thread - "On-Board Flash File System"](https://forums.parallax.com/discussion/175470/on-board-flash-file-system#latest) for also contributing ideas and guidance for implementation of this driver.

 ---

 > If you like my work and/or this has helped you in some way then feel free to help me out for a couple of :coffee:'s or :pizza: slices!